When Data Isn’t Enough: How Emotion and Intuition Play a Role in Leadership Decisions

 - It lacks context that only lived experience provides

-When you only lead from metrics, you risk missing the deeper patterns that intuition picks up—things like team energy, morale shifts, and emerging tensions that no dashboard can show.
+When you only lead from metrics, you risk missing the deeper patterns that intuition picks up, things like team energy, morale shifts, and emerging tensions that no dashboard can show.

 This is why understanding the difference between lead and lag metrics matters.
-While lag metrics tell you what has already happened, lead metrics help you spot what’s about to happen—giving you time to act rather than react.
+While lag metrics tell you what has already happened, lead metrics help you spot what’s about to happen, giving you time to act rather than react.
 To learn how to use both types of metrics effectively, explore our article: Lead vs. Lag Metrics: What Every Business Owner Needs to Know.

 The Value of Intuition in Business Leadership

-Intuition isn’t guesswork.
-It’s pattern recognition born from experience.
-It’s your ability to detect signals beneath the surface:
+Intuition is your ability to detect signals, seemingly from beneath the surface:

 - Noticing when a "yes" isn’t convincing